 Fighting Cold and Flu Season in the Workplace

-“Fighting germs around the office is about keeping your employees safe and maintaining productivity throughout the peak cold and flu seasons,” said David C. Smitherman, BBB President & CEO.
+“Fighting germs around the office is about keeping your employees safe and maintaining productivity throughout the peak cold and flu seasons,” says BBB President and CEO Andy Fisher.
 “Encouraging proper hygiene and a liberal leave policy will help maintain a happier, healthier workplace.”

-– Remind everyone of the importance of hand washing and covering your mouth if you sneeze or cough.
+Remind everyone of the importance of hand washing and covering your mouth if you sneeze or cough.
 Encourage employees to regularly clean shared equipment such as phones and computers and wipe down common areas.
-Post friendly reminders around the workplace in languages that all employees can easily understand.
-Encourage flu shots
+Remind staff that a healthy lifestyle, including taking walks on breaks and eating healthy lunches, can help strengthen immune systems.

-– Contact your local hospital to see if they provide on-site flu shots or consider reimbursing some or all of the cost for employees to get a shot on their own time.Hold a health fair
+Consider reimbursing some or all of the cost for employees to get a shot on their own time at private clinics.

 Now that you’ve asked everyone to wash their hands regularly and stay home if they’re sick, it’s important as the business owner that you follow your own advice.
 When you’re the boss it can seem like an impossible task to take a sick day, but stay home and keep your germs out of the workplace.